Royal Bank of Scotland

-The Royal Bank of Scotland Public Limited Company (Banca Rìoghail na h-Alba) is a major retail and commercial bank in Scotland.
+The Royal Bank of Scotland plc (Banca Rìoghail na h-Alba), is a major retail and commercial bank based in Edinburgh, Scotland.
 It is one of the retail banking subsidiaries of NatWest Group (formerly known as The Royal Bank of Scotland Group), together with NatWest and Ulster Bank.
-The Royal Bank of Scotland has around 700 branches, mainly in Scotland, though there are branches in many larger towns and cities throughout England and Wales.
+The Royal Bank of Scotland has 62 branches in Scotland.
 The bank is completely separate from the fellow Edinburgh-based bank, the Bank of Scotland, which pre-dates the Royal Bank by 32 years.
 The Royal Bank of Scotland was established to provide a bank with strong Hanoverian and Whig ties.

 Following ringfencing of the Group's core domestic business, the bank became a direct subsidiary of NatWest Holdings in 2019.
 NatWest Markets comprises the Group's investment banking arm.
 To give it legal form, the former RBS entity was renamed NatWest Markets in 2018; at the same time Adam and Company (which held a separate PRA banking licence) was renamed The Royal Bank of Scotland, with Adam and Company continuing as an RBS private banking brand until 2022.